packit/packit.dev/content/posts/packit-041.md

 draft: false
 ---

-It's been over a month since 0.3.0 and newly released 0.4.0 (and patch release 0.4.1) again bring a lot of new features and improvements.
+It's been over a month since we released packit "0.3.0".
+Here comes packit 0.4.0 (and patch release 0.4.1) and as always they bring a lot of new features and improvements.

 You can find a complete list in the [changelog](https://github.com/packit-service/packit/blob/master/CHANGELOG.md#040).